 In hotel, motel and camp accommodation there shall be a thirty kilometre (30 km) free zone in order to facilitate single room accommodation.
-Beyond the thirty kilometre (30 km) free zone, travel time shall be paid one way at seventy-one cents (\$0.71) per kilometre to a maximum of forty-six dollars and seventy-six cents (\$46.76).
+Beyond the thirty kilometre (30 km) free zone, employees shall be paid in accordance with Clause 10.05.